Lyro1/daynightCycle/README.md

-# daynightCycle
+# Day Night Cycle

-A jQuery script which modify your background based on the time
+*A jQuery script which modify your background based on the time*